pyta-uoft/website/index.md

 ### E0401: Import error {#E0401}

 The module is unable to be imported.
-Check the spelling of the module name, or whether the module is on disc.
+Check the spelling of the module name, or whether the module is in the correct directory.

 ```python
 import missing_module  # this module does not exist.